UPPMAX/HPC-python/docs/load_run_packages.rst

 .. exercise:: Python example with packages pandas and matplotlib

-   We are using Python version 3.11.x.
-To access the packages pandas and matplotlib, you may need to load other modules, depending on the site where you are working.
+   We are using Python version ``3.11.x``.
+To access the packages ``pandas`` and ``matplotlib``, you may need to load other modules, depending on the site where you are working.

    .. tabs::

       .. tab:: UPPMAX

-         Here you only need to load the python module, as the relevant packages are included (as long as you are not using GPUs, but that is talked about later in the course).
+         Here you only need to load the ``python`` module, as the relevant packages are included (as long as you are not using GPUs, but that is talked about later in the course).
 Thus, you just do:

         .. code-block:: console